LelsersLasers/Notes/README.md

 # Notes
-Personal notes for 11th grade at The Bishop's School
+Personal notes for 11th and 12th grade at The Bishop's School